zacuke/vscode-waterfox-debug/README.md

 A Visual Studio Code extension to debug your web application or browser extension in Firefox.

-## Features
-* Line breakpoints
-* Conditional breakpoints
-* Exception breakpoints (caught and uncaught)
-* Breaking on `debugger` statements
-* Step over, step in, step out
-* Stepping into scripts passed to eval()
-* Inspecting stackframes, object properties (including prototypes) and return values
-* Watches
-* Evaluating javascript expressions in the debug console of VS Code
-* Sourcemaps - these are handled by Firefox, so if they work in the built-in Firefox debugger, they should also work in VS Code
-* Debugging WebWorkers
-* Debugging multiple browser tabs
-* Debugging Firefox add-ons

 ## Starting
 You can use this extension in launch or attach mode.
 In launch mode it will start an instance of Firefox navigated to the start page of your application